jle034/rshell/grep/README.md

 $ grep ‘cout’ examples/ex1.cpp examples/ex2.cpp
 ```

-You can also recursively search through a directory by including the ‘-r’ option as follows:
+You can also recursively search through a directory by including the `-r` option as follows:

 ```
 $ grep -r ‘cout’ examples